rezabekf/cfn-vfx-deadline/docs/02-DeploymentParameters/README.md

 `${BUCKET_NAME} -> cfn-vfx-deadline -> templates -> deadline-stack.template`

-On the Overview tab find and copy `Object URL`
+On the Overview tab find and copy `Object URL`.

-Go to https://console.aws.amazon.com/cloudformation and `Create stack`
+Go to https://console.aws.amazon.com/cloudformation and `Create stack`.

 In specify template section, paste in Amazon S3 URL you copied earlier.